-- Accredited programs meet the high standards necessary for licensure
+- Accreditation ensures that programs are meeting the high standards necessary for licensure

-- Accredited programs are accepted by the provincial and territorial engineering regulatory bodies and are recognized by our international partners
+- Degrees from accredited programs are accepted by engineering regulators nationwide and are also recognized by our international partners.

-Higher education institutions are not ranked by Engineers Canada.
+Accreditation does not involve ranking programs.
 All accredited undergraduate engineering programs meet the high standards of education required for licensure.

 The Accreditation Board adopted new regulations for granting transfer credits on February 25, 2012.
 Programs must be compliant with these regulations as of January 1, 2013.
-The new regulations are in the most recent Accreditation Board Accreditation Criteria and Procedures document (see Accreditation Resources page).
+The new regulations are in the most recent Accreditation Board Accreditation Criteria and Procedures document, which you can find here.